Skip to Content

 • Experienced users may find the potency too low

-If you're a retinol novice, worry no more, for this serum is a great way to ease yourself in.
+Why we love it: If you’re a retinol novice, worry no more, for this serum is a great way to ease yourself in.
 Developed with dermatologists, the CeraVe Resurfacing Retinol is a gentle yet effective way to reduce the appearance of acne marks and visible pores.
-Refined skin without compromising its protective barrier.
-Win-win.
+Alongside retinol, it also includes CeraVe’s hero ingredient: ceramides.

 Glowing customer review: "After consistently using the CeraVe Resurfacing Retinol Serum, I noticed a visible improvement in my skin’s texture and tone.
 My skin appeared smoother, and some of the post-acne marks began to fade.
 The serum did not cause the intense irritation that can often accompany retinol, which is a significant plus for those with sensitive skin.
 I recommend starting with 2-3 times a week to allow your skin to acclimate, gradually increasing as your skin builds tolerance."